RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/58-HEB.md

 > - <sup>a</sup> 7. or, reverence
 > - <sup>b</sup> 13.
 TR adds “and being convinced of”
 > - <sup>c</sup> 17.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>d</sup> 18.
 Genesis 21:12
 > - <sup>e</sup> 33.
 Daniel 6:22-23
 > - <sup>f</sup> 34.
 Daniel 3:1-30